 Cataloochee Driving Trail is located in Cataloochee Valley.
-Cataloochee Valley is nestled among some of the most rugged mountains in the southeastern United States.
+Nestled among some of the most rugged mountains in the southeastern United States, you will discover Cataloochee Valley.

 Surrounded by 6,000-foot peaks, this isolated valley was the largest and most prosperous settlement in what is now Great Smoky Mountains National Park.
 Once known for its farms and orchards, today's Cataloochee is one of the most picturesque areas of the park.